-The term seasoned firewood typically refers to aged pieces of cut firewood with little to no moisture remaining.
-The opposite of “green” or wet firewood, seasoned firewood has been left, typically stacked outdoors in a firewood shed, on a firewood rack, or in some other form of firewood storage, for extended periods of time to dry thoroughly.
-Seasoned firewood burns more efficiently and produces less smoke and off-gases than green firewood.
-In connection, season firewood also reduces the chances for creosote build-up, making it a better fuel source for wood stoves and masonry fireplaces.
+The term seasoned firewood typically refers to aged pieces of wood with little to no moisture remaining in them.
+The opposite of “green” or wet firewood, these ready-to-burn pieces are usually stored for extended periods of time, allowing them to dry thoroughly.
+Typically, they are stacked outdoors in a firewood shed, on a firewood rack, or in some other form of firewood storage until they are ready to be burned.
+Additionally, seasoned firewood tends to burn more efficiently and produce less smoke and off-gases than green firewood.
+It also reduces the chances for creosote build-up, making it a better fuel source for wood stoves and masonry fireplaces.

-The time it takes to properly season firewood can vary depending on a few things, such as environmental conditions and the types of wood.
+If you rely on firewood to heat your home, you probably already know that you need to have enough ready to burn before the cold months of winter hit.
+The time it takes to properly season firewood can vary greatly depending on a few things such as environmental conditions and the types of wood you're using.
 Some variables may be out of your control, but there are things you can do to help speed up the process:

 - Start by cutting and splitting your pieces to appropriate sizes.
 Firewood cut between 12 and 16 inches in length and about 3 to 6 inches in width works best for most wood stoves and fireplaces.
 It also makes for quick drying times when seasoning wood.